Air Berlin: 1990–2000: New investors and expansion

-2000–2006: Becoming Germany’s second-largest airline
+2000–2006: Becoming Germany's second-largest airline

 In November 2001, the delivery flight of a Boeing 737-800 fitted with winglets set a record: the aircraft with the registration code D-ABBC flew 8,345 kilometres non-stop from Seattle (Boeing Field), USA to Berlin (TXL), Germany in 9 hours, 10 minutes.

 In January 2004, Air Berlin announced it would cooperate with Niki, a Vienna-based airline.
 As part of the deal, Air Berlin took a 24% stake in Niki.

-In 2005, Air Berlin signed a partnership agreement with Germania.
-As part of the deal, Air Berlin leased some of Germania's aircraft and crew, and Germania became almost exclusively a charter airline.
-Plans were made for Germania to be associated with Air Berlin under a management contract.
-However, the contract was not signed.
-At the beginning of March 2008, Germania's joint owners could not reach agreement on the takeover by Air Berlin, so Germania remained an independent airline.
-A joint Air Berlin/Germania subsidiary dubbed Air Zürich and planned to be based at Zurich Airport was proposed in 2005, but did not materialize.

-In 2005 the Group reorganised its corporate structure.
+In 2005, the Group reorganised its corporate structure.
 It established Air Berlin plc (registered in England) into which it reversed Air Berlin GmbH & Co.
 Luftverkehrs KG and subsidiaries.
 It was suggested that the reason for the group to establish a UK-based PLC instead of a German-based AG was to avoid the need to have a supervisory board and employee representation as required by the German law of Mitbestimmung or co-determination.

 In 2006, Air Berlin went public on the Frankfurt Stock Exchange.
 Originally scheduled for 5 May 2006, the IPO was postponed to 11 May 2006.
 The company said the delay was due to rises in fuel costs and other market pressures limiting investor demand.
-It reduced the initial share-price range from 15.0–17.5 euros to 11.5–14.5 euros.
+It reduced the initial share-price range from 15.0 to 17.5 euros to 11.5–14.5 euros.
 The stock opened at €12.0, selling a total of 42.5 million shares.
 Of these, 19.6 million were new shares increasing capital in the company, and the remainder to repay loans extended by the original shareholders and invested in the company earlier in 2006.
 After the IPO, the company claimed to have over 400 million euros in cash to fund further expansion, including aircraft purchases.

 In August 2006, Air Berlin acquired German domestic airline dba.
 Flight operations at dba were continued as a fully owned subsidiary of Air Berlin until 14 November 2008, when the dba brand was discontinued due to staff strikes (dba staff were subsequently offered positions with Air Berlin).

 On 28 November 2006, Air Berlin ordered 60 Boeing 737-800 aircraft, and 15 smaller Boeing 737-700 aircraft.
-The value of the 75 aircraft was 5.1 billion dollars (based on list prices at the time.)
+The value of the 75 aircraft was 5.1 billion US dollars (based on list prices at the time.)
 Delivery of the aircraft started in 2007.
 All of these aircraft were equipped with blended winglets, to improve fuel efficiency.